-Description: View the current for a phase.
+Description: View the current, voltage, or power for a phase.
+Set or view the phase near-overload threshold in kilowatts.
 You can specify all phases, a single phase, a range, or a comma-separated list of phases.
+The id# may be from 1 to 32 depending on the group size.